How do you know if you have tinnitus?

 - Other health problems: Allergies, tumors, problems in the heart and blood vessels, injury of the jaw and neck, anxiety, and auto-immune disorders among others.

-If you’re stuck at home and have questions about tinnitus, the ENT Institute’s Dr. Michael Goforth is ready to help you with any questions you have in a quick, consultation session.
+If you’re stuck at home and have questions about tinnitus, the ENT Institute’s ready to help you with any questions you have in a quick, consultation session.